 Thank me later.

 That’s pretty much it.
 I’m committing to 3 months and I’ll see how I cope.
-I’m travelling with a 30 litre back pack now – I met a girl last night who has 30 litres just for her makeup and cosmetics!!!
+I’m travelling with a 30 litre back pack now – I met a girl last night who has 30 litres just for her makeup and cosmetics!
 I may treat myself and upgrade to a 40 litre with extra volume, advice welcome!
-My fellow Brit mates Simon and Erin write a really helpful post on the same thing, they’ve been doing this for 26 months now and they swear by it.
+Simon and Erin write a really helpful post on the same thing, they’ve been doing this for 26 months now and they swear by it.

 Have you ever made this transition?
 Or are you one of these crazy 8 stone, petite ladies who carry around a backpack bigger than your actual body?
 Any tips, or 40 litre sacks recommendations would come in very handy.
 Thanks